acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * nifi: the NiFi service for data pipeline development
   * zeppelin: the Zeppelin service for notebook-based model development

+    * NOTE: Zeppelin deployment is a single, multi-user instance which is provided for experimental use in Boreas.
+Single-user instance deployment is coming in the next release (Clio).

+In tests:

+* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
+  Used to test federation use cases.
+* create_peer.sh: Automated setup of a peer relationship between two Acumos AIO deployments.
+Used by peer_test.sh.
+* create_user.sh: Automated user provisioning and role assignment.
+Used by scripts in this repo to create default admin accounts.
+Can also be used to create user accounts for testing or platform use.
+* create_subscription.sh: creates a federation subscription for all models published by a federated Acumos platform.
+* bootstrap_models.sh: Model package onboarding via curl, for all models in a folder.
+* onboard_model.sh: Model package onboarding via curl.
+* license_scan.sh: invokes a license scan for a solution, using the Security Verification Scanning Service.

 In tools:

+  * add_host_alias.sh: adds a host alias to an Acumos core component, e.g. for hostnames/FQDNs that are not resolvable through DNS.
+  * setup_docker.sh: deploys the docker version used for docker-based platform deployment and interaction.
-  * setup_helm.sh: script to setup Helm as a service deployment tool
+  * setup_helm.sh: deploys Helm as a service deployment tool.
-  * setup_k8s.sh: script to setup a generic k8s cluster
+  * setup_k8s.sh: deploys a generic k8s cluster.
+  * setup_kubectl.sh: deploys and uses the kubectl tool used by other scripts and the user to manage and interact with generic k8s based deployments.
-  * setup_mariadb_client.sh: script to setup the MariaDB client as used by other scripts to configure the Acumos database
+  * setup_mariadb_client.sh: deploys the MariaDB client as used by other scripts to configure the Acumos database.
+  * setup_openshift.sh: deploys an OpenShift Origin 3.11 kubernetes cluster, for subsequent Acumos platform deploymet on Centos 7 servers.
-  * setup_openshift_client.sh: script to setup the OpenShift client (oc) tool used by other scripts and users to manage and interact with OpenShift based platform deployments.
+  * setup_openshift_client.sh: deploys the OpenShift client (oc) tool used by other scripts and users to manage and interact with OpenShift based platform deployments.
-  * setup_prometheus.sh: script to setup the Prometheus monitoring service, with Grafana as a data visualization tool, for monitoring the Acumos platform's resources at the k8s level.
+  * setup_prometheus.sh: deploys the Prometheus monitoring service, with Grafana as a data visualization tool, for monitoring the Acumos platform's resources at the k8s level.
 Also deploys Grafana dashboards in the dashboards folder.
-  * setup_docker.sh: script to setup the docker version used for docker-based platform deployment and interaction.
-  * setup_kubectl.sh: script to setup the kubectl tool used by other scripts and the user to manage and interact with generic k8s based deployments.
-  * setup_pv.sh: script to setup host-based persistent volumes for use with docker and k8s-based platform deployments.
+  * setup_pv.sh: deploys host-based persistent volumes for use with docker and k8s-based platform deployments.

 Kubernetes-Based Deployment Step-by-Step Guide